 The administrative costs required to implement a measure (e.g. personnel costs for the drafting of a guidance or a regulatory amendment) are to be financed by the authorities and municipalities to which the measure is addressed.
 Most of these costs fall within the remit and appropriations of the respective state authorities and municipalities, often administrative appropriations.
 The other costs of measures are financed either through application of the polluter-pays principle or through state funding.
 The polluter pays principle means that the costs of addressing any environmental impacts are paid by operator.
-State funding may involve national grants for measures, which for some measures can be complemented with funding from targeted funds such as the European Maritime, Fisheries and Aquaculture Fund (EMFAF).
+State funding may involve national grants for measures, which for some measures can be complemented with funding from targeted funds such as the European Maritime and Fisheries Fund (EMFF).

-1.6 The Programme of Measures is a good environmental investment
+The Programme of Measures is a good environmental investment

 The results of analysis of the socio-economic consequences of the programme of measures show that the new measures are likely to be a good socio-economic investment.
 However, it is important to point out that the quantifiable costs are subject to uncertainty and the quantified benefits are highly uncertain.
-Costs have been estimated at SEK 0.53 (0.18-0.87) billion for the period 2022 - 2040.
-The benefits of the increased availability of ecosystem services have been estimated at SEK 7.26 (0.96-12.50) billion.
-The surplus in benefit, the difference between quantified costs and the quantified benefits of the proposed measures, is estimated at SEK 6.65 (0.75-11.60) billion.
+Costs have been estimated at SEK 0.54 (0.19-0.90) billion for the period 2022-2040.
+The benefits of the increased availability of ecosystem services have been estimated at SEK 7.26 (0.96-12.60) billion.
+The surplus in benefit, the difference between quantified costs and the quantified benefits of the proposed measures, is estimated at SEK 6.72 (0.77- 11.7) billion.

-1.7 Transboundary collaboration to reduce pressures
+Transboundary collaboration to reduce pressures

 In some cases, collaboration with other countries is required to address a pressure or problem.
 That is why we are working with our neighbouring countries on measures in the marine environment.
-These include bilateral collaboration, collaboration within the regional sea conventions, OSPAR and HELCOM, and engagement at EU and international level.
+These include bilateral collaboration, collaboration within the regional sea conventions, OSPAR and HELCOM, and engagement at EU level.

-1.8 Public consultation on the proposed Programme of Measures
+Public consultation on the proposed Programme of Measures

-Public consultation on the proposed programme of measures took place between 1 November 2020 and 30 April 2021.
+Public consultation on the proposed programme of measures will take place between 1 November 2020 and 30 April 2021.

-The programme of measures was established in December 2021 and reported to the European Commission in early 2022.
+The programme of measures will be established in December 2021 and reported to the European Commission in early 2022.
 From 2022, the implementation of measures will begin together with an evaluation of the progress of implementation.

-2 Measures included in the updated Programme of Measures
+2 Proposed measures included in the updated Programme of Measures

 The programme of measures includes both existing and new measures.
 The existing regulatory framework (national, regional, international) and the tools they offer already contribute to the protection of the marine environment.
-New measures are included in the programme of measures as necessary to meet environmental quality standards (EQS) and, in the longer term, achieve good environmental status, given that existing measures are not considered sufficient for this.
-Most of the 32 measures from the first PoM continue unchanged, but nine of them are now modified.
-Fourteen additional new measures are now included.
-All measures are presented in Table 1.
+New measures are proposed in the programme of measures as necessary to meet environmental quality standards (EQS) and, in the longer term, achieve good environmental status, given that existing measures are not considered sufficient for this.
+Most of the 32 measures from the first PoM continue unchanged (Table 3), but it is also proposed that some of them are now modified (see Table 2).
+Fifteen additional new measures are now proposed (see Table 1).
 The measures are addressed to national authorities, county administrative boards and municipalities.
 The numbering of measures is in series and does not represent any order of priority.

-Further information on the measures can be found in the fact sheets for each measure (only in Swedish).
+Further information on the proposals can be found in the fact sheets for each measure (only in Swedish).
 These show the justification for each measure, how they can be implemented, information on how they are linked to other frameworks and legislation affecting the marine environment, as well as other background information.